 Zirconia Crown Procedure: From Preparation to Cementation

-• Cementation: Now, the critical part – cementation.
+- Cementation: Now, the critical part – cementation.
 You have two primary options: conventional cementation (e.g., luting with glass ionomer or resin-modified glass ionomer) if the prep has good retention, or adhesive bonding (resin cement) if you want extra retention or the prep is short.
-In both cases, it’s highly recommended to prepare the zirconia tooth cover’s inner surface.
+In both cases, follow a defined internal-surface protocol: avoid contamination, clean after try‑in as needed, and when adhesive bonding is indicated use airborne particle abrasion plus an MDP‑containing primer and a resin cement per manufacturer IFU.

 In essence, placing a zirconia fixed crown is a familiar routine with a high-tech twist in the lab phase.
 As a dentist, your main adjustments are ensuring a prep that’s adequate, communicating shade and type to the lab, and adopting the proper cementation strategy.